 Here, we explain why it’s so important to set up a business checking account at the very start of your business.

-What’s the difference between a business checking account and a personal checking account?
+What’s the difference between a business account and a personal account?

-When you quickly evaluate a business checking account vs. a personal checking account, they look pretty similar.
+When you compare business checking accounts to personal checking accounts, they look pretty similar.
 Both allow you to make deposits and withdrawals, draft checks and make purchases and cash withdrawals with a debit card.
 Typically, both offer overdraft protection and online banking.

 Here are three key differences between the two types of accounts:

 - Employee debit cards: Some business checking accounts allow you to order employee debit cards, which enables employees to make purchases and withdraw money using the business’s checking account.
 As the primary debit card owner, you can set spending limits and ATM withdrawal limits for employee cards.

 - Monthly fees and balance requirements: Most business checking accounts tend to have higher fees and more stringent account balance requirements than personal checking accounts.